 Core Components of Visa Sponsorship Costs

-- Application Fees: Paid per applicant; vary by route, location (inside/outside UK), and duration.
+- Application fees: Paid per applicant; vary by route, visa length, and location (inside vs. outside the UK).

 Basic Cost Formula:Total Cost = Application Fee + IHS (Years × Rate) + Employer Fees (Licence/CoS/ISC) + Priority (if applicable) + Ancillary (10–20% buffer).For dependants, add ~£2,500–£4,000 each (fees + IHS).